Kwon Alexander: San Francisco 49ers

-On March 13, 2019, the San Francisco 49ers signed Alexander to a four-year, $54 million contract that includes $27 million guaranteed.
+On March 13, 2019, the San Francisco 49ers signed Alexander to a four-year, $54 million contract that includes a signing bonus of $4 million and $25.50 million guaranteed.

 During Week 1 against his former team, the Tampa Bay Buccaneers, Alexander made a helmet-to-helmet hit against former teammate Jameis Winston, and was disqualified as a result.
 Prior to being ejected, Alexander made three tackles in the season-opening 31–17 road victory.
 In the next game against the Cincinnati Bengals, Alexander recorded his first interception of the season off of Andy Dalton in the 41–17 road victory.
 During Week 7 against the Washington Redskins, Alexander forced a fumble on running back Adrian Peterson that was recovered by teammate Jullian Taylor in the 9–0 road victory.
 Two weeks later against the Arizona Cardinals, he left the eventual 28–25 road victory with an apparent chest injury.
 The next day, Alexander was diagnosed with a torn pectoral and was placed on injured reserve.

 Alexander was designated for return from injured reserve on January 2, 2020, and began practicing with the team again.
-On January 10, 2020, the 49ers activated Alexander off injured reserve the day before the NFC Divisional Game against the Minnesota Vikings.
+On January 10, 2020, the 49ers activated Alexander off injured reserve the day before the NFC Divisional Game against the Vikings.
 He helped the 49ers defeat both the Vikings and Green Bay Packers to advance to Super Bowl LIV, where he recorded a tackle and pass deflection in the 31–20 loss to the Kansas City Chiefs.

 New Orleans Saints

-On November 2, 2020, the San Francisco 49ers traded Alexander to the New Orleans Saints in exchange for a fifth-round conditional pick in the 2021 NFL Draft and linebacker Kiko Alonso.
-He was named a starter in Week 10, and started the next seven games before suffering a torn achilles in Week 16.
+On November 2, 2020, the San Francisco 49ers traded Alexander to the Saints in exchange for a fifth-round conditional pick in the 2021 NFL draft and linebacker Kiko Alonso.
+He was named a starter in Week 10, and started the next seven games before suffering a torn Achilles in Week 16.
 He was placed on injured reserve on December 28, 2020.

 On March 16, 2021, the Saints released Alexander.
-However, the team brought him back on August 3, 2021 after signing a one-year deal worth up to $3 million.
-He was placed on injured reserve on September 17, 2021 with an elbow injury.
+On August 3, 2021, the New Orleans Saints brought back Alexander and signed him to a one-year, $1.12 million contract that includes a signing bonus of $387,500.
+He was placed on injured reserve on September 17, 2021, with an elbow injury.
 He was activated on October 25.

 New York Jets

-On August 2, 2022, Alexander signed with the New York Jets.
+On August 2, 2022, the Jets signed Alexander to a one year, $1.27 million contract that includes a signing bonus of $152,500.
+He played in all 17 of New York's games, starting 12 and racking up 69 tackles.